-The Duke University report wants you to know that if you’re white and put your kid in a charter school, you’re adding to segregation; Moreover, you’re doing it on purpose.
+The Duke University report discussed in the above article wants you to know that if you’re white and put your kid in a charter school, you’re adding to segregation; Moreover, you’re doing it on purpose.
 The subtext here is that by choosing a charter school, these parents are racists.

 Nah, it’s about race and segregation.
 It’s also about protectionism.